 Notes

 - You can store it in the refrigerator for up to 2 days.
-However, it is recommended to combine the udon noodles with the udon soup just before eating because once cooked, the udon noodles lose their firmness.
+However, it is recommended to combine the udon noodles with the soup just before eating, as cooked udon noodles tend to lose their texture over time.

 Leave a Reply